No, the ESP32-S2 is not faster at floating point operations (and how do you actually speed up division on the ESP32?)

 And even on Hackaday the statement is repeated that

 Enthusiastically, we bought a few development boards and started prototyping.
 After waiting some days for the delivery, we quickly found out that the code (which contains a lot of floating point operations) executes at the same speed as the slow initial ESP32 version.
 Next we tried enabling our custom floating point division/reciprocal assembly implementations, but the compiler marked all floating point instructions as illegal instructions.
-Turns out, the ESP32-S2 does not have a floating point unit at all, so it could never be faster than the regular ESP32!
+The ESP32-S2 does not have a floating point unit at all, so it could never be faster than the regular ESP32!

-Yes, it’s clear if you compare the datasheets.
-The ESP32 one says “Support for Floating Point Unit”, while in the ESP32-S2 datasheet that line is removed.
+Yes, it's clear if you compare the datasheets.
+The ESP32 one says "Support for Floating Point Unit", while in the ESP32-S2 datasheet that line is removed.
 Its subtle, but I guess Expressif is not to blame here.
-However, the only place online where this fact is stated explicitly is this github issue, which I found after writing this post.
-I’m still a huge fan of the ESP32-S2; it does have a better instruction architecture and the builtin USB HID and Wi-Fi Time of Flight are really nice.
-It’s just not as well suited for floating point applications, but that has never been a good idea for microcontrollers :)

 So how do you speed up floating point operations on the ESP32?

 If you want actual fast divisions on the ESP32, look at the floating point routines from the xtensa libgcc library (GPLv3 licensed).
 Depending on your setup and/or esp-idf version, you might already be using their division function.
-But while that division function led to a nice 60% speed-up for us, the biggest performance gain came from replacing division by multiplication with the reciprocal (taken from the same library):
+But while that division function led to a nice 60% speed-up for us, our biggest performance gain came from replacing division by multiplication with the reciprocal (taken from the same library):

 static __attribute__((always_inline)) inline